ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 ![UML activity diagram illustrating the authentication flow in _Chirp!_](Images/user_activity_authentication.png)

 The final diagram shows what an authorized user can do, i.e. when the user is _logged in_.
-An authorized user can view the public timeline, view their own private timeline, and view the private timelines of other users.
+An authorized user can view the public timeline, view their own timeline, and view the timelines of other users.
 From each of these, the user can follow or unfollow other users, post or delete cheeps, unfold collapsed comments, comment on cheeps, and delete their own comments.
 An authorized user can also choose to view their own personal about-me page or log out of the application.
 From the about-me page, the user can change their profile picture, download their personal information,